joseramoncorrales/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-party-gab.md

 ## Error when you try to create a new contact from the View Contact form

-You might receive the following error message when you try to create a new contract from the **View Contact** form in a finance and operations app:
+You might receive the following error message when you try to create a new contact from the **View Contact** form in a finance and operations app:

 *Unable to write data to entity msdyn_contactforparties.
 Unable to lookup msdyn_parties with values {000006057}.
 Unable to lookup cdm_workers with values {000020}.*